Skip to content

 A2 — Wait for the model to be ready

-The image bakes the model weights in (tens of GB), so the first pull is long and the server then loads the weights into VRAM before it answers.
+The image bakes the model weights in (~80–90 GB), so the first pull is long and the server then loads the weights into VRAM before it answers.
 The chart's startup probe allows up to ~30 minutes for this.
+That budget covers only the in-container weight load — the ~80–90 GB image pull happens first and is not counted against it, so on a cold GPU node the rollout can take longer than the 40-minute wait below.
+A timeout there is not a failure: re-run oc rollout status to resume watching.

 oc rollout status deploy/logster-classifier -n logster --timeout=40m